Software development at the ABI

 Check it out: OpenCOR

-ZincJS and 3D web apps
+ZincJS and Scaffoldvuer

-ZincJS is a Web-based 3D interface library based on the very popular three.js library.
-It provides number of classes /methods for easy access to powerful 3D models visualisations for desktop/mobile platforms on WebGL compatible browsers.
+ZincJS is a Web-based 3D interface library based on the popular three.js library.
+It provides a number of classes /methods for easy access to powerful 3D models visualisations for desktop/mobile platforms on WebGL compatible browsers.
 You can find documentation and web apps built on ZincJS on their website.

 People: Alan Wu

-Discover more: ZincJS
+Discover more: ZincJS, Scaffoldvuer

 People